nicolossus/IN4200/IN4200_HE2_15244/README.md

 **Candidate: 15244**

-In this project, the goal was to develop code for "counting triple-friends of 10", that is, counting which three neighboring numbers (in the horizontal, vertical, or diagonal directions) that sum up to 10, in a matrix with M rows and N columns of non-negative integers.
+In this project, the goal was to develop code for “counting triple-friends of 10”, that is, counting which three neighboring numbers (in the horizontal, vertical, or diagonal directions) that sum up to 10, in a matrix with M rows and N columns of non-negative integers.
 The implementation is done as both serial and MPI-parallelized code.

 **Disclaimer:**
 This project was embarked on in collaboration with candidate 15224.
 Hence, our individual programs have a strong resemblance in both presentation and content.